George Floyd protests in Arizona

 This is a list of George Floyd protests in Arizona, United States.
 Protests occurred in at least nineteen communities in the state, with protests continuing for five weeks in Phoenix.

 Locations

+Ahwatukee

+Family and alumni of two rival high schools, Mountain Pointe and Desert Vista, participated in a march organized by Rivals for Justice.
+The march began at 9:15 AM at Mountain Pointe with a few hundred individuals who then walked to Desert Vista to "raise awareness and participate in the movement that our nation and world is embracing."

 Casa Grande

 On June 6, dozens of protesters demonstrated at the intersection of Florence Boulevard and Cameron Avenue, in front of City Hall, in support of Black Lives Matter and George Floyd.
 Another group marched from Peart Park to join the City Hall protesters.

 Chandler

 Hundreds of people peacefully protested on June 2 in downtown Chandler.
 No arrests were made, and the protesters left at 8 PM.

 Flagstaff

 On May 29, approximately 1,000 protesters gathered at Flagstaff City Hall, then marched to Heritage Square and back.
 Minimal damage was reported to a window of the Flagstaff Police Department's Fourth Street substation window.
 Similar protests occurred on May 30.

 Fountain Hills

 On June 25, about 100 protesters gathered in Fountain Hills.
 The protest was originally scheduled for June 10, but it was postponed due to threats of armed response.